ICSI499-Team11-Capstone/ICSI499-Main/QUICK_REFERENCE.md

 4. Verify virtual environment: `which python` (should show venv path)
 5. Ask team in group chat
 6. Create GitHub issue with error details

----

-**Pro tip:** Bookmark this file for quick access to common commands!